 One solution to this is to use proxies such as mercenaries, criminals or dissident groups.
 The competence and reliability of such units is variable, and many will have their own agendas.

 Consequently, some intelligence or espionage agencies have formed and trained their own units for covert and clandestine military operations.
-These covert combat forces may be totally independent of the military.
-Some established military special forces units have partially or fully converted into covert forces.

 Such covert combat teams are known by a variety of often euphemistic terms.
-For simplicity, I will call them “Covert Action Teams” and their members as “Covert Military Operators” (CMOs)” or “Covert Action Team Operators” (CATOs).
+For simplicity, I will call them “Covert Action Teams” and their members as “Covert Military Operators (CMOs)” or “Covert Action Team Operators” (CATOs).

 A tradition in some special forces is to refer to their personnel as “operators” rather “operatives”.
 Operatives are “other” espionage personnel.
+The term “Covert Intelligence Operative (CIO)” may be encountered for the latter.

-In some respects, the trend of special forces becoming covert forces can be seen as a full circle.
 Many 20th century special forces originated from the wartime activities of the British SOE.
-The American equivalent of the SOE, the OSS, evolved into the CIA. which would eventually include SAC/SOG.
 The inspiration for the SOE was itself taken from the 1920s IRA.

 The motto of SAC is Tertia Optio, (“Third Option”), reflecting that covert action is considered an alternative to diplomatic or military action.

-Covert Action Teams in THS vary considerably, but some generalizations can be made.
+Covert Action Teams in THS vary considerably, but some generalizations can be made:

 CMOs that operate on their own are rare.
 CMOs are generally fielded as an established team of between three and nine members.
 Like similar-sized formations in more conventional military forces, the members of a team tend to be tight-knit and familiar to each other.
-For security purposes such teams are effectively “cells” and may have no contact with other agents unless necessary.

-In many services, the members of a team are selected for similar apparent ethnicity and language skills.
-For example, a team might all appear to be of Latin ancestry and speak fluent Spanish.
+For example, a team might all appear to be of Latin ancestry and speak fluent Spanish and Portuguese.
 Such a team would often be deployed in South America.
 A team of Orientals who spoke Mandarin would be likely to see missions in Asia or on Mars.

-For nations with a relatively homogenous population, forming teams that do not look out of place can be a problem.
 Chinese intelligence has very few Caucasian operatives it can draw upon.
-To create non-asian covert teams it must rely upon recruited foreigners, cosmetic surgery or specially created bioroids.
+To create non-asian covert teams, China must rely upon recruited foreigners, cosmetic surgery or specially created bioroids.

-CMOs often operate at close range.
 Operations in locations where the carrying of weapons is restricted are also likely.

 CMOs are well-versed in the use of improvised weapons and know that any workshop, kitchen or hardware store can provide them with implements to club, cut and stab.
 Many items of clothing can serve as effective garrottes.
-CMOs are also well-trained in unarmed combat techniques and may have biomods to assist in this.

 More advanced weapons can be produced by a minifac, delivered by stealth glide bomb, be captured, or be stolen.